 ◦ Graphic design sensibility

-We are currently seeking interns interested in working part-time (approximately 10-20 hours) during regular weekday hours, but are flexible to other hours based on students’ needs.
+We are currently seeking interns interested in working full-time (approximately 3-=40 hours) during regular weekday hours, but are flexible to other hours based on students’ needs.
 This opportunity is unpaid.

 To apply, please send a cover letter, resume and 2 writing samples (1-3 pages in length each) to email@example.com.
 No phone calls please.
 Due to the number of applications, only candidates selected for interviews will be contacted.

-The Progressive Policy Institute is looking for editorial interns for Spring 2014.
+The Progressive Policy Institute is looking for editorial interns for Summer 2014.

 PPI is a nonprofit think tank that seeks to define and promote a new progressive politics for the 21st century.
 PPI was the main purveyor of policy innovations to Bill Clinton’s New Democrats — break-the-mold ideas that also migrated to Britain and other democratic countries around the world under the rubric of the “third way.”
 Today, PPI remains at the forefront of promoting a pragmatic and responsible progressivism.